Humanities/Arts Exam > Humanities/Arts Notes > Geography Class 11 > Revision Notes: Structure & Physiography

 • The third geological division of India consists of the plains formed by the Indus, Ganga, and Brahmaputra rivers.

-• This region was originally a geo-synclinal depression that reached its maximum development during the third phase of the Himalayan mountain formation, approximately 64 million years ago.
+• This region was originally a geosynclinal depression that reached its maximum development during the third phase of the Himalayan mountain formation, approximately 64 million years ago.

-• Since that time, the depression has been gradually filled with sediments carried by both Himalayan and Peninsular rivers.
+• Since that time, the depression has been gradually filled with sediments carried by both the Himalayan and the Peninsular rivers.
 The average depth of alluvial deposits in these plains ranges from 1,000 to 2,000 meters.

 • The relief and physiography of India have been profoundly shaped by the geological and geomorphological processes active within the subcontinent.